CarrierOps/1P-Wiki/ByteSizedLearning/TinyTechTidbits/CodeMunchies/hello-mage.md

 This section will walk you though Mage, how to use it, and the main things to know about it.

+If you want to know how to launch mage locally, you can [jump to this section](#developing-pipelines)

 Mage comes with a UI (user interface) which makes the experience of developing pipelines easier and more enjoyable.
 You can do everything via the UI or via you're favorite text editor.
 This guide will only cover using Mage through the UI.

 ### Home Page